nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
+The instructions are mainly laid out in alphabetical order of the command word (e.g. `add-group`) for ease of searching for specific features to test.
+The only exceptions are sections that test FriendDex in its entirety.
+These instructions will be at the top.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.